B1tl0rd/docker-dcm4chee/README.md

     docker run -p 8080:8080 -p 11112:11112 -p 3306:3306 --name="pacs" dcm4chee

-Note that three ports must be mapped.
+Note that two ports must be mapped.
 Port 8080 is used by the DCM4CHEE web UI, while port 11112 is the DICOM port through which PACS workstations can perform DICOM network actions such as searching the archive, and downloading and uploading medical images.
-Port 3306 is optional, and exposed in order to access the MySQL DB through (e.g.) MySQLWorkbench.

 For convenience, shell scripts for the above actions are provided: `build.bash` to build the image, and `run.sh` to run a container based on the image.